merklefruit/SaaS4Devs/README.md

 > Do that for all the small groups you're part of, and you will find lots of ideas that aren't just "scratch-your-own-itch".
 They are 'scratch-an-itch-you-understand-and-know-how-to-remedy'.

+### "Scratch your own itch" is misleading (by [Kevin Conti](https://www.indiehackers.com/post/5-lessons-learned-from-launching-my-first-saas-ab047ddb0e))

+There's so much debate around whether or not it is a good idea to scratch your own itch.
+[CoderNotes.io](http://codernotes.io/) is definitely my itch.
+It's the product I wanted to see in the world.
+However, as business advice, I think that we need to look deeper.
+In reality, "scratch your own itch" has two different definitions, and they are heavily confused:

+1. Build something you want to exist (mistake!)
+2. Build something you've experienced as a legitimate gap in the market.

+I was listening to the [sales for founders podcast](https://podhunt.app/episodes/1416/zero-to-5-figure-mrr-in-just-a-few-months-by-doing-outbound-sales-with-frank-breckner-founder-of) episode with Frank Breckner, who took a product from zero to 5 figures in only five months!
+In the episode, Frank talks about how he saw that his company needed software like the one he wanted, he spoke to people in his network who were also having the same struggles around the problem, and went ahead and built it.

+That's very a different (and much better) version of "scratching your own itch".
+If you're thinking of making a "scratch your own itch" product, consider which of the two versions it is before making the decision to move forward.

 ### Change focus: Focus on finding Problems over Ideas (by [Tom Zaragoza](https://tomzaragoza.com/))

 By now you've probably understood that finding an idea is all about solving a problem.
 So why don't you start in reverse by looking for problems and go backwords?